nhatcher/frontend-eqn/html/README.md

 * Extremely light (as light as it gets)
 * Only need to know HTML, CSS and a bit of JavaScript
 * No dependencies
 * Will stand the pass of time.
-Small variations of this code would have worked 20 years ago and will work in the foreseable future
+Small variations of this code would have worked 20 years ago and will work in the foreseeable future
 * Easy to hack, change update

 Cons: